I'm David Hite, PhD, a member of the American Association of Diabetes

-I drink alcohol?
+Can I drink

-carbohydrates in the drink, but in the hours following you may put yourself a risk for a
+the drink, but in the hours following you may put yourself a risk for a

-hypoglycemic episode (low sugar) because of the effect alcohol
+hypoglycemic episode (low sugar) because of the effect alcohol has on the

-understanding of what your risks are and whether a glass of beer or wine
+your risks are and whether a glass of beer or wine with a meal is okay for

-final thought on eating has to do with the constant battle of wants versus needs.
+eating has to do with the constant battle of wants versus needs.
 Many of my

 patients struggle with overeating not so much because of hunger, but

 because of a lack of satiety.
 Satiety is the feeling of being satisfied

 with a meal and is just as powerful an urge as hunger itself.
 Here are some

 meal is not just in the stomach, it's also in the brain.
 The body produces

 chemicals, which control the urge to eat.
 One of these hormones, leptin, is

 responsible for letting the brain know when you're full and should stop

 eating.
 The problem is that it takes about 30 minutes for this chemical to

 be released and go to work.
-If you eat too fast you can “over-consume” and eat
+If you eat too fast you can 'over-consume' and eat

 far more than your body really needs or wants.
 If you're eating small meals

 more often, as I suggest, this will be much easier to do because you won't

 feel so starved that you lose control.
 Emotional eating, and by this I mean

 compulsive eating, is sometimes a sign of clinical depression.
 Talk with

 your doctor or counselor about your feelings about food and eating.

 Take joy in eating.